Canonical Artin Stacks over Log Smooth Schemes: Toric Artin Stacks

 \section{Toric Artin Stacks}

-Throughout this section, let $k$ be a field and $S=\Spec k$ have trivial log structure.
-In Subsection \ref{subsec:stackyfan}, we generalize the definition of stacky fan given in \cite{bcs} and associate to a generalized stacky fan $\mathbf{\Sigma}$ a smooth log smooth Artin stack $\mf{X}(\mathbf{\Sigma})$ having $X(\Sigma)$ as a good moduli space.
-In Subsection \ref{subsec:qmfrtype}, we show that if $N$ is torsion-free, then $\mf{X}(\mathbf{\Sigma})$ has a natural moduli intepretation in terms of log geometry.
+Throughout this section, let $k$ be a field endowed with the trivial log structure.
+In Subsection \ref{subsec:stackyfan}, we generalize the definition of stacky fan given in \cite{bcs} and associate to a generalized stacky fan $\mathbf{\Sigma}=(N,\Sigma,\beta)$ a smooth log smooth Artin stack $\mf{X}(\mathbf{\Sigma})$.
+In Subsection \ref{subsec:Xgms}, we prove that $X(\Sigma)$ is the good moduli space of $\mf{X}(\mathbf{\Sigma})$.
+In Subsection \ref{subsec:qmfrtype}, we show that under suitable conditions, $\mf{X}(\mathbf{\Sigma})$ has a log geometric moduli interpretation.